As solar panels pile up, China takes axe to polysilicon producers

 PRICE SLUMP

-As smaller polysilicon producers, with average annual capacity of a few thousand metric tons, are pushed out, the likely winners will be larger producers such as GCL Poly, TBEA Co Ltd, China Silicon Corp and Daqo New Energy Corp.
+As smaller polysilicon producers, with average annual capacity of a few thousand tonnes, are pushed out, the likely winners will be larger producers such as GCL Poly, TBEA Co Ltd , China Silicon Corp and Daqo New Energy Corp.
 The shake-out is already underway as polysilicon prices have plunged to below $20 per kg from a 2008 peak of almost $400, forcing some producers in the northwestern province of Ningxia and eastern China's Zhejiang province to file for bankruptcy.

 Their plight is made worse by cheaper, and better quality, imports from producers such as MEMC Pasadena Inc and Michigan-based Hemlock Semiconductor Group - a venture of Dow Corning, Shin-Etsu Handotai and Mitsubishi Materials Corp - and Norway's Renewable Energy.

-Of the 69,000 metric tons of solar-grade polysilicon China consumed in January-June, 41,000 metric tons were imported, according to industry data.
+Of the 69,000 tonnes of solar-grade polysilicon China consumed in January-June, 41,000 tonnes were imported, according to industry data.
 China's solar panel makers prefer imported polysilicon, which has a higher purity that helps in energy conversion, company executives say.

-Foreign polysilicon producers can break even at prices of around $20/kg, while break-even for Chinese firms with capacity of 10,000 metric tons or more is $20-$25, say industry specialists, who noted that most smaller Chinese producers had begun to lose money when prices slipped to $30-$40.
+Foreign polysilicon producers can break even at prices of around $20/kg, while break-even for Chinese firms with capacity of 10,000 tonnes or more is $20-$25, say industry specialists, who noted that most smaller Chinese producers had begun to lose money when prices slipped to $30-$40.

 "Restructuring is a must.
 Most Chinese polysilicon enterprises will disappear and only about 10 will survive," said Glenn Gu, senior solar analyst at consultant IHS in Shanghai.